Jumee-LDN/wdi-project-3/README.md

 ***

 ## Brief
-The course instructors had partnered students with other classmates to design and collaboratively build a MEAN (MongoDB, Express, Angular, Node.js) stack app of their own design.
+The course instructors had partnered students with other classmates to design and collaboratively build a MEAN (MongoDB, Express, AngularJS, Node.js) stack app of their own design.

 > **Server side**
 * Use Mongo, Node & Express to build a server-side API